 In the prison drama Oz, there's an episode where all of the inmates collect money to send inmate Bob Redabow's grandson to Disney Land before he dies of leukemia.
 Another inmate tries to talk Simon Adebisi, one of the most dangerous and vicious inmates in Oz, into robbing the old man of the money.
 He refuses, and says "'Cause sometimes it's good to be human."

-In Buffy the Vampire Slayer, Faith's HeelFaithTurn immediately follows an event where she switches bodies with Buffy.
-And in doing so she becomes Buffy (or rather, her idea of what Buffy is like.
+In Buffy the Vampire Slayer, Faith's heel face turn immediately follows an event where she switches bodies with Buffy.
+In doing so she becomes Buffy (or rather, her idea of what Buffy is like.
 She adopts what she thinks of as Buffy's Catch Phrase: "Because it's wrong").
 Notice how Buffy is in no way affected by being in Faith's body.
 Bear in mind that Faith knows what is going on before it happens, and wants to stay "in disguise" long enough to make good use of it.
 Hence her attempt to act like Buffy, complete with practice session.
 After that, it's Becoming the Mask.

 Even a soulless vampire, Harmony, is very briefly affected by this when she tries to join up with Angel's team.
 Regrettably, she finds that vampire cultists are much better at accepting her for the vicious killer she is.